• Skip to primary navigation

 Hi, I’m Jana!

 Hi, I’m Jana.
-I live in gorgeous Arrowtown with my 2 children, Hunter (6) and River (4), Husband Hamish, and a dog & a cat for good measure.
+I live in gorgeous Queenstown with my 2 children, Hunter (9) and River (7) and our dog Hudson.

 When I am not in the kitchen or playing with my children by the local river, I can be found trekking the gorgeous walks on our doorstep, or sampling some of the incredible local wines.